mtneug/WWUnderbot/README.md

-# wwunderbot
+# WWUnderbot

-wwunderbot is a professional bot for the [AI Block Battle competitions](http://theaigames.com/competitions/ai-block-battle) developed by professionals.
+WWUnderbot is a professional bot for the [AI Block Battle competitions](http://theaigames.com/competitions/ai-block-battle) developed by professionals.